FOCUS on Contamination: Hydrology-Informed Noise-Aware Learning for Geospatial PFAS Mapping: Related Work

-\paragraph{Geospatial Models.} Recent advances in geospatial deep learning have introduced foundation models trained on large-scale satellite datasets for improved spatial prediction.
+\textbf{Geospatial Models.} Recent advances in geospatial deep learning have introduced foundation models trained on large-scale satellite datasets for improved spatial prediction.
+Neural operators and physics-informed models target PDE systems \cite{Li_Kovachki_Azizzadenesheli_Liu_Bhattacharya_Stuart_Anandkumar_2020, Karniadakis_Kevrekidis_Lu_Perdikaris_Wang_Yang_2021}; however, PFAS transport lacks reliable governing physics and dense simulations, motivating a noise-aware, data-driven geospatial approach.
 Models like Prithvi \cite{Blumenfeld_2023} and SatMAE \cite{Cong_Khanna_Meng_Liu_Rozi_He_Burke_Lobell_Ermon_2023} use masked autoencoders (MAE) to learn generalizable spatial representations in a semi-supervised manner, leveraging both labeled and unlabeled data.
 Unlike traditional ML approaches that require extensive feature engineering (e.g., Fig. \ref{fig:test4}), these models process raster (image) data directly, preserving spatial dependencies.
-However, many of these approaches assume that key information is directly observable in satellite imagery, which is not the case for PFAS pollution (see section Results).
+However, many of these approaches assume that key information is directly observable in satellite imagery, which is not the case for PFAS pollution (see Section 5).
 We therefore adapt Prithvi to use preprocessed, proxy features, such as land cover.